CORE-cer/CORE-paper-experiments/README.md

 All these experiments have many variables that can be changed to change the behavior of the experiments:

  - TESTS: A list that can contain either ```'Time'``` or ```'Memory'```.
 Note that memory tests cannot be run without first running a time test, as the end condition of the memory test depends on the time test.
- - STEAM_EVENTS: A list containing integers.
+ - STREAM_EVENTS: A list containing integers.
 It controls how many events will appear on the query.
- - STEAM_LENGTH: An integer.
+ - STREAM_LENGTH: An integer.
 Controls the length of the stream.
  - WIN_LENGTH: A list containing integers.
 Controls the length of the windows used, measured in events.
  - NOISE_EVENTS: A list containing integers.
 Controls how many events will appear on the stream that are not part of the query.
  - ITERATIONS: An integer.
 How many iterations of each test will be ran.